 - Course fee 950

-The third edition of the International Arbitration Training Course will take place in The Hague from 27 to 31 August 2018.
+The fourth edition of the International Arbitration Training Course will take place in The Hague from 1 to 5 July 2019.

 The course is targeted towards practitioners who seek to enlarge their vision or discover a new field of practice, and scholars seeking to gain expertise in the application of concepts and norms within the field of international arbitration.
 Advanced law students, researchers and professionals with a demonstrated interest in the topic are invited to apply.

-Besides a general course on the principles and practice of international arbitration, the programme offers several thematic courses on certain aspects of international arbitration, such as recognition and enforcement of arbitral awards and institutional arbitration, as well as area-specific courses such as the arbitration of disputes in the financial sector, intellectual property rights or international sports arbitration.
+Besides a general course on the principles and practice of international arbitration, the programme offers several thematic courses on certain aspects of international arbitration, such as recognition and enforcement of arbitral awards and institutional arbitration, as well as area-specific courses.The programme for the 2019 edition will be made public soon.